stefanodangelo/academicprojects/README.md

 Classification of gesture data on one over 15 different dataset, and analysis of the influence of the other datasets on model's performance.
 ## \_personal
 Personal projects developed outside the university context.
+## Computer Vision
+Final Degree Project on **Neural Style Transfer with Image Segmentation**.
+The goal was to transfer the artistic style of Van Gogh from his paintings to real photos in order to augment the dataset containing his paintings.
+The work done introduced some novelty to the state-of-the-art and it is publicly available at [this](https://github.com/stefanodangelo/vangogh) repository.

 # Not sharable projects
 Some projects are not shareable due to NDAs between me, my university and the involved company.
 These are:
 - Digital Business Innovation (company: **Sony Music Italy**): development of a digital solution to increase revenues through voice activation
 - Strategy and Marketing (company: **Chateau d'Ax**): definition of a repositioning strategy in Italy

-# Coming soon
-Final Degree Project on **Neural Style Transfer with Image Segmentation**.